stanfordnmbl/osim-rl/README.md

 Yes, you just need to set up your own python grader and interact with it https://github.com/kidzik/osim-rl-grader.
 Find more details here [OpenAI http client](https://github.com/openai/gym-http-api)

+**Do you have a docker container?**

+Yes, you can use https://hub.docker.com/r/stanfordnmbl/opensim-rl/ Note, that connecting a display to a docker can be tricky and it's system dependent.
+Nevertheless, for training your models the display is not necessary -- the docker container can be handy for using multiple machines.

 ## Credits

 This challenge would not be possible without: